Usually, the term “upgrade” is associated with something more expensive, but with VoIP, the opposite is true.

 How to Save Money with VoIP

-When businesses make the switch to VoIP hosted phone service, they can achieve cost savings of up to 50%.
+When businesses make the switch to VoIP hosted phone service, they can achieve huge cost savings.
 The added features and efficiencies that small businesses can attain with VoIP also translates to better efficiency, more productivity, high customer satisfaction rates, and even improved morale.

 There are 7 ways that a VoIP hosted phone service can save small businesses money.